API

 • mask (int) – non-zero 5-bit number (default: 0x1f)

-set_trigger(num_triggers=1, delays=[0], widths=[1], enable=True)
+set_trigger_sequence(num_triggers=1, delays=[0], widths=[1], enable=True)

-240 MHz clock.
+Program the output trigger sequence that is issued when a pattern match occurs.
+For each pattern match event, up to 8 pulse(s) of programmable delay and width are issued.
+Both delay and width are measured in clock cycles of USB-derived 240 MHz clock.
 Note that this is a different time base than set_capture_delay(), which uses a 60 MHz clock!
-Up to 8 pulses may be issued.
-The capture delay is automatically set to match the trigger delay; use set_capture_delay to set it to a different value.
+The capture delay is automatically set to match the first trigger delay; use set_capture_delay to set it to a different value.
 Use ns_trigger(), us_trigger(), and ms_trigger() to convert values as needed.
+Can also be accessed via the trigger.enable, trigger.num_triggers, trigger.delays, and trigger.widths properties.

 Parameters: